Who We Are

 A world where everyone has a decent place to live.

-Everything we do is in stewardship of our community, our environment, and the time, talent and treasures of our volunteers, staff, donors and shoppers.
-As good stewards, we commit to upholding these values: Responsibility, Respect and Relationships
+Everything we do is in stewardship of our community, our environment, and the time, talent, and treasures of our volunteers, staff, donors, and shoppers.
+As good stewards, we commit to upholding these values: Family, Stewardship, Excellence, Innovation, and Community.

 Board of Directors